Going grey is a transformation — not a trend.

 Confident and happy in her skin, Lyn is popular over 50’s model featured in many magazines and papers.
 Going grey is a lot about loving the person you are, indeed embracing it and as author Brenee Brown puts it “letting go of who you think you’re supposed to be.”

-Short Grey Hair Lyn
+Short Grey Hair In a pixie cut on over 50's model Lyn

 Lyn’s hair looks natural but we actually coloured it with some highlights and toner.
 Lyn has strong features and can carry off a strong haircut.